jadounrahul/kartsnms/doc/General/Updating.md

 # Updating an Install

-By default, LibreNMS is set to automatically update.
+By default, KartsNMS is set to automatically update.
 If you have disabled this feature then you can perform a manual update.

 ## Manual update

-If you would like to perform a manual update then you can do this by running the following command as the `librenms` user:
+If you would like to perform a manual update then you can do this by running the following command as the `kartsnms` user:

 `./daily.sh`

-This will update both the core LibreNMS files but also update the database structure if updates are available.
+This will update both the core KartsNMS files but also update the database structure if updates are available.

 ## Advanced users